 We consider a rate allocation strategy based on the derivative of the utility.
 The role of u'(g) is to describe the subjective perception of changes in the rate assignment.
 If $u'i(g)$ is close to 0 for $g \ge g_0$, there is no point in giving more resource than g_0 to user i.
 The improvements due to increasing the resources beyond g_0 can be considered as negligible.
 The evaluation of the point g_0 after which the incremental utility can be considered close to zero is still a degree of freedom for the provider, and there is a trade-off in its choice.
-For this reason we model the rate assignment performed by the greedy provider in the following way: a threshold value $\vartheta > 0$ is determined a priori by the provider, and the rate assignment proposed to each user i, g_i , starts from:
+For this reason, we model the rate assignment performed by the greedy provider in the following way: a threshold value $\vartheta > 0$ is determined a priori by the provider, and the rate assignment proposed to each user i, g_i , starts from

-$$g{i0} \triangleq \max(\{0\} \cup \{g \in]0, g{max}] : u_i'(g) \ge \vartheta\}).$$
+$$g{i0} \triangleq \max(\{0\} \cup \{g, \epsilon] 0, g{\max}] : u'i(g) \ge \vartheta\})$$ (13)

-Note that the threshold θ numerically translates the general bandwidth management strategy into a single parameter.
+Note that the threshold θ gives a translation of the general bandwidth management strategy into a single numerical parameter.

 The sigmoid-shape of the utilities implies that the greater the value of θ , the lower the initial rate g{i0} proposed to user i.
 That is, there is a trade-off for the provider in choosing θ .
-With $\vartheta \to 0$ the provider tries to supply users with very high utility.
+With $\vartheta \rightarrow 0$, the provider tries to supply users with very high utility.
 However, due to limitation in the total resource, such an assignment may prevent other users from entering the system, as there is no bandwidth left.
 On the other hand, too low rates, obtained with high threshold, save capacity for other users but decrease the acceptance probability.

 The rate assignment policy depends on the kind of constraint for the radio resource, as previously discussed.
-In more detail, in this paper we distinguish between systems characterized by hard or soft capacity.
+In more detail, in this paper we distinguish between systems characterised by hard or soft capacity.
 In the former case, users can be accepted as long as there are channels (time slots, or frequencies) available.
-This situation includes for example Time or Frequency Division Multiple Access (TDMA or FDMA).
+This situation includes, for example, TDMA or FDMA.

 We can study such a system by imposing a constraint on the sum of the values g_i that can be allocated.
-Thus, the optimisation problem becomes for this case:
+Thus, the optimisation problem (11) becomes for this case

-$$\max \qquad R \\ \text{s.t.} \qquad \sum{i=1}^{N} g_i \leq W$$
+$$\max{\substack{(g_1,g_2,\dots,g_N)}} R$$

+s.t.

+$$\sum{i=1}^N g_i \le W.$$

+(14)

 For the rate allocation problem, W can be considered as the available bandwidth.
 However, in CDMA systems the probability that a new call finds the resource busy is negligible [13].
 On the other hand, such systems are interference-limited, and the capacity is considered to be soft.
-That is, the hard theoretical limit to the number of users is worthless considered that there is another constraint, i.e., new calls should be blocked when their admission would cause an excessive degradation for already connected users.
+That is, the hard theoretical limit to the number of users is worthless considered that there is a different constraint, i.e. new calls should be blocked when their admission would cause an excessive degradation for already connected users.